 1976 - 2008

-The team name combined with the socks design was used for the first time in one logo after years of having separate ones.
-In 1976, the "Circle Sox" logo was released, featuring a pair of red socks on a baseball in a circle along with the wordmark "BOSTON" in blue with a red outline.
+The team name, combined with the socks design, was used for the first time in a single logo after years of having separate ones.
+In 1976, the "Circle Sox" logo was introduced, featuring a pair of red socks on a baseball within a circle, along with the wordmark "BOSTON" in blue with a red outline.
 There was also a red outline around the wordmark "RED SOX."
 This logo was used in 2009 when it was replaced by a new one marking the comeback of two hanging socks.

 2009 - Present